 The Dreadnought was an attempt by Westland to perfect the new German-Dutch technology of metal aircraft construction, and explore an aerodynamic configuration with a continuous aerofoil section over all parts of the aircraft.
 The story of the Dreadnought begins with the Chairman of Airco sending William Wilkins to Russia to study the possibility of licence-production of the de Havilland DH4 and DH6.
 Mr. Wilkins returned to the United Kingdom with something far more interesting, the inventor Nikolai Stepanovich Voevodsky.
 Voevodsky had been in correspondence with Airco for several years with ideas for aerodynamically clean monocoque blended wing aircraft.
 But these plans for Anglo-Russian collaboration could not bear fruit during the Russian civil war (with Britain supporting the losing side).
 Voevodsky’s plans were adopted by the Aeronautical Research Committee, who were embarrassed by the German and Dutch advances and wished to leapfrog their technological lead.

 The concept was given to Westland Aircraft to construct an aircraft.
-The machine was extremely ambitious – a 70 ft wingspan aircraft.
-Unfortunately the aircraft was terrible, and couldn’t fly – the first attempt at flight took the unfortunate test pilot’s legs off.
+Ambitiously, they designed one a 70-ft wingspan.
+Unfortunately, the aircraft was terrible, and couldn’t fly; the first attempt at flight took the unfortunate test pilot’s legs off.
 As Bill Gunston put it “It was perhaps the worst form of all metal construction, the underlying skeleton of the very large wing being of enormous complexity…yet with the skin doing very little to bear loads”.